vincentstradic/kmwebproject/content/about.md

 #### Welcome, my friends, to the Fan Club of Kabirou Mbodje!

 Very few people get their own fan club, but we all know how special is Mr. Kabirou Mbodje.
-He inspires a lot of love and devotion in everybody, who ever had the precious opportunity of meeting our hero.
+Kabirou inspires a love and devotion in everybody, who ever had the precious opportunity of meeting our hero.

 In this club, we are going to explore the business and private life of Kabirou, based on a huge array of confidential materials that he, himself, provided in the spirit of full disclosure.
 The First Rule of our Club: **There is no such thing as privacy!**